Information for professionals

 Advise clients and their families who may benefit from AAC to visit these pages to find out more.

-The AAC Scotland website offers an online learning module which is aimed at people with little or no previous experience of working with people who use AAC.
+The AAC Scotland website offers online learning modules which is aimed at people with little or no previous experience of working with people who use AAC.
 These can be viewed singly or as a series.

 Useful links for professionals